Mikecloud24/terraform_AWS_DevOps_projects/README.md

 # terraform/CloudFormation/ARM/AzureRM_projects
-This directory is basically for Iac projects...
+This directory is basically for IaC projects...
 AWS, Azure and open source projects.